WordPress or Shopify: which platform is better for building your ecommerce store?

 Choosing the right platform for your ecommerce store can feel like a daunting task at first.
 It’s not just about what features are best for your business but also how easy the platform is to maintain long-term.

-Both Shopify and WordPress are great options for any entrepreneur looking to build an online store and, ultimately, the choice comes down to what works best for you.
+Both Shopify and WooCommerce are great options for any entrepreneur looking to build an online store and, ultimately, the choice comes down to what works best for you.

 Each platform offers incredible technical support, a variety of plugins and apps that can enhance customer experience, and a wide choice of themes and templates that express the essence of your brand.